 Closing a deal with a prospective client is a demanding job that might take days or even weeks.
-You need to be making the initial and follow-up calls at the right moment and allow your prospect to think and slowly form an opinion in the meantime.
+You need to make the initial and follow-up calls at the right moment and allow your prospect to think and slowly form an opinion in the meantime.
 There are other means of communication you could be using, such as email or texting.
-But follow-up calls can make a truly positive impact on the prospect if you know how to handle them.
+But sales follow-up Questions can make a truly positive impact on the prospect if you know how to handle them.

 And, while most sales representatives feel like it’s the script they need to follow blindly to make progress and eventually close deals, we need to differ.
 Your script can only take you so far, but what you need to do during a follow-up call is listen and respond to what your buyer is saying.
 To do that, you’ll need a set of follow-up questions and a sense of when to use them.

 If you’re not sure what follow-up questions to use on a follow-up sales call, just keep reading.
 Here’s our list of the 7 best ones you shouldn’t skip.

 7 sales follow-up questions you must ask on a follow-up call:

 Q1.
 What exactly do you mean?
 Could you clarify?

 As we’ve already mentioned, listening to what your prospects have to say is important for the business you’re representing.
 You can have a great content marketing strategy, social media presence, branding, and website, but without proper one-on-one communication during sales calls, it all may go to waste.